vickyraoo/Job-Ready-AI/README.md

 # Job-Ready-AI

 ## 1. Project Overview
-Resume Tailor is an AI-powered application that helps users optimize their resumes for Applicant Tracking Systems (ATS).
+This is an AI-powered application that helps users optimize their resumes for Applicant Tracking Systems (ATS).
 The application provides comprehensive resume analysis, tailoring, and generates supporting documents for job applications.

 ## 2. Core Components